 I’m hoping that by recalling those obsolete techniques, as ridiculous as they might sound today, it might help us all to better understand the primary purpose behind the media department: to make informed recommendations that will convey our client’s message to the desired target audience and ultimately achieve the end goal.
 After all, the core principles that support developing a solid, strategically driven media plan have not changed, despite all of these new technologies.

-This view is supported in a recent article from the Chicago Tribune, that states,
+This view is supported in a recent article from the Chicago Tribune:

 A good media planner understands that our clients expect their investment in paid media advertising to boost awareness and drive new business.
 Throughout the process, we must be accountable, provide ongoing metrics, and optimize our recommendations based on multiple data sources.
 Depending on your perspective, the vastness of digital technology has either made our lives a whole lot easier or way more complicated.